 While in the design department it’s much harder to make a clear choice between the two, the metal build of the ClubSport 2.5 just barely gives it the edge against its less expensive competitor.

 Let’s start off by saying that neither of these products is a direct drive wheelbase.
-Those tend to be a lot more expensive but a lot more powerful (to give you an idea why don’t you check out our DD1 v DD2 wheelbases review).
+They tend to be a lot more expensive but a lot more powerful.

 Now that that’s settled, let’s look at the two incredible force-feedback wheelbases we have before us.
 Starting with the less expensive model, the CSL Elite doesn’t let itself be easily overshadowed.
 It makes use of the servo motor, electronics and power supply of its higher-end siblings.
 This allows for the single belt drive to deliver strong and incredibly detailed force-feedback.
 The design is such that the force-feedback you feel is smooth and frictionless.
 When coupled with Fanatec’s Directsensor technology the effects are double those which you would normally expect.
 As a little cherry on top, the tuning menu allows you to fine-tune the behaviour of a myriad of functions (including force-feedback) to your liking.